Skip to product information

 Taxes included.
 Shipping calculated at checkout.

-• Hollow logs and reeds: These are used for nesting by pollinating insects such as bees and solitary wasps.
+• Drilled logs and reeds: used for nesting by pollinating insects such as solitary bees and wasps.

-• Pine cones and straw: Ladybugs, spiders, earwigs, and lacewings hide and hibernate there, feeding on aphids and other pest-causing insects.
+• Pinecones and straw: ladybugs, spiders, earwigs, or lacewings hide and hibernate there; they feed on aphids and other insects that cause pests.

 • Box with holes: can be used by beetles such as the seven-spotted ladybug and other similar ladybugs, which are also great predators of aphids.